ariutta/dotfiles/README.md

 * .bash_profile
     * bash login shells
     * Terminal.app treats every new terminal window as a login shell, so it runs this every time a new terminal window is opened
-* .public.profile, .public.bashrc: include these in my dotfiles
+* .profile.public, .bashrc.public: include these in my dotfiles

 [More information](https://serverfault.com/questions/261802/what-are-the-functional-differences-between-profile-bash-profile-and-bashrc)